m-fidow/utilitycompare/README.md

 # Utility Compare - [Demo](https://utilitycompare.netlify.app/)
-The goal was to create a basic compare website that users can at least two different broadband deals that are selected from a filled mock data of items.
-I was provided with screenshots of the final product to clone.
+The goal was to create website where users can compare at least two different broadband deals.
+I was provided with screenshots of the final product to clone and mock server that returns all available broadband deals.
 From the images, I created a Single-page application with multiple reusable components styled with Material UI.

 ## Feautures
 - An item component that holds provider’s name, rating, logo, deal name , monthly cost, setup costs, contract length.